robotology/poeticon/src/poeticon-simulation/README.md

 [...]
 ```

-* the sequence of `ex()` metrics data structures is written to file and then be used to extract statistics in Python or MATLAB - contact me for more information
+* the sequence of `ex()` metrics data structures is written to file and can be used to extract statistics in Python or MATLAB - contact me for more information

 ## Copyright and contact information